Poem-2 Fire and Ice, 10th-Eng

 *3. What is the poet’s opinion?*

 Ans.
-The world will end in fire
+That the world will end in fire

 *4. What does ‘desire’ mean?*

 Ans.
-'Desire means man’s passions and greed
+Human passions and greed

 *5. What is ice a symbol of?*